 The stereotypical cheerleader-football player dynamic has been portrayed in countless movies and shows; only recently did I really realize the extent to which it has been playing out in Chelsea as well.
-For the past few years, cheerleaders have been released early from school in order to serve the football team dinner before their game.
+This fall, cheerleaders have been released 30 minutes early from school to set the table for the football team dinner while the boys remain in class.

-In our school’s culture, we see a troubling juxtaposition: while cheerleaders are expected to serve the football team dinner, celebrating their efforts, the triumph of our field hockey team—who recently won their first state championship— elicits a disproportionately small reaction.
+In our school’s culture, we see a troubling juxtaposition: while the SEC champion cheerleaders assist with the preparation of the football team dinner, celebrating their efforts, the triumph of our field hockey team—who recently won their first state championship— elicits a disproportionately small reaction.
 This disparity speaks volumes about the ingrained attitudes toward women’s sports and their value in our society.
 It strengthens a power dynamic and pushes stereotypes about both the roles and responsibilities of women, as well as the superiority of male-dominated sports.
 My argument is not to say that football doesn’t deserve the attention it receives, but it is indisputably disproportionate to the support that other sports–like field hockey–receive.

 “Powderpuff,” let’s think about this word and its origin.
 It is a reference to cosmetic powder; worn by some women, but it really has nothing to do with football.
 In my opinion, it only serves to delegitimize the act of females playing a heavily male-dominated sport.
 The name powderpuff implies humor, but humor in the form of mockery; the use of “powder” (associated with femininity and beauty) with “puff” (implying something lightweight or insubstantial) reinforces stereotypes about women in sports.
 It forms an image in my mind of girls, vain and heavily makeuped, unserious about their sport.
 I can’t think of a way in which this name can be interpreted that doesn’t carry underlying condescension.
 Many would make the argument, however, that Powderpuff isn’t supposed to be serious, it’s supposed to be a once-a-year game of entertainment, and poking fun at it isn’t a big deal.
 If that were truly the case, then we wouldn’t call the very similar event of boys playing volleyball “extreme volleyball”.
 These names get to the root of how so many people view women’s sports in relation to men’s.
 Men play with intensity, grit, and passion; women, on the other hand, are much more easily seen as superficial, just there for kicks or popularity.